Article 20 Continues To Lead Chinas Box Office Chart - UrduPoint

 "Article 20" Continues To Lead China's Box Office Chart

-BEIJING, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2024) Domestic realistic drama "Article 20" continued to dominate the daily box office chart on the Chinese mainland on Tuesday, data from the China Movie Data Information Network showed.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2024) Domestic realistic drama "Article 20" continued to lead the daily box office chart on the Chinese mainland on Wednesday, data from the China Movie Data Information Network showed.

-Domestic comedy-drama "Pegasus 2" ranked second with a daily revenue of 28.17 million yuan on the day.
-It was followed by comedy "YOLO" which generated 19.58 million yuan in ticket revenue on Monday.
+Domestic comedy-drama "Pegasus 2" ranked second with a daily revenue of 24.29 million yuan on the day.
+It was followed by comedy "YOLO" which generated 16.46 million yuan in ticket revenue.

 Recent Stories